GSA/improper-payments/README.md

-# improper-payments
+# Qualtrics To MSSSQL
 this script imports data from qualtircs and inserts it into the database.
+It should be run using a cronjob.
+Set it and forget it.

-edit the config.py file
+add a config.py file
 run main.py on DSVD